rebeccapan2/rebeccapan2.github.io/_pages/about.md

 ## Work Experience

-Rebecca has had a variety of work experiences including research and industry internships. she spent multiple summers in high school and college as an undergraduate researcher.
-During her sophomore year, she worked part-time at a medical device analysis start-up, Greenlight Medical Company, and the summer following she worked at a full-time summer internship at a pharmaceutical company, Pfizer.
+Rebecca has had a variety of work experiences including research and industry internships.
+She spent multiple summers in high school and college as an undergraduate researcher.
+During her sophomore year, she worked part-time at a medical device analysis start-up, Greenlight Medical Company, and the summer following she worked at a full-time summer internship at Pfizer, Inc.

 ## Technical Skills